armin-fx/BandedScad/doc/object.md

     - `0` = not chamfered
     - `1` = chamfered
     - other number = radius or width will be increased by this number
-  - if set a value instead a list, all described edges get the same value
+  - if set a numeric value instead a list, all described edges get the same value
   - there will be more options on some modules, where `xxx` specify the name of a group of edges.\